crysclitheroe/Splinter/README.md

 ```
 ### Input

-It takes from the user a single wildtype DNA sequence, with non-mutable regions in lowercase and the mutable regions bases in uppcase:
+It takes from the user a single wildtype DNA sequence, with bases from non-mutable regions in lowercase and bases from the mutable regions in uppercase:

 For example, your input/wildtype sequence is: